kaitlynatif/Logo_Generator/README.md

 ## Mock-Up

-The following image shows a mock-up of the generated SVG given the following input entered by the user: `SVG` for the text, `white` for the text color, `circle` from the list of shapes, and `green` for the shape color.
+The following image shows a mock-up of the generated SVG given the following input entered by the user: `KFA` for the text, `white` for the text color, `circle` from the list of shapes, and `blue` for the shape color.
 Note that this is just an image of the output SVG and not the SVG file itself:

 ![Image showing a blue circle with white text that reads 'KFA'.](./Examples/logo.svg)

 ## Contributions
-### Credits, and Helpful SVG Resources Used to Create this Application
+### Credits and Helpful SVG Resources Used to Create this Application

 * [SVG Logo Generator Video Tutorial](https://youtu.be/GJYMcLus3v0)
     - This video tutorial assisted me in writing my shapes.test.js